nanogchen/FLAMES/readme.md

 *Not all added yet.
 Will keep updating once new research is published.

 ## Prerequisites
-Main packages used are included in the requirements.txt file.
+Main packages used are included in the requirements.txt file and can be installed by one of the following ways:
+> (myenv) conda install --file requirements.txt
+>
+> (myenv) pip install -r requirements.txt

 ## How to use
 First and foremost, change into the python environment with above packages.